DayreaverDoesThings/Random-Command-Shortcuts/README.md

-# Random-Command-Shortcuts
-Small lil project i made
+This is a small project i made that contains shortcuts to various commands